LauraRuis/multimodal_seq2seq_gSCAN/read_gscan/README.md

 The parsed data only retains the important keys for training a computational model, namely the input pair *"input"* and *"situation"*, and the target sequence *"target"*.
 The situation representation is instead of a sparse representation of the available objects represented by the, in this case, 4 x 4 x 15 sized matrix of the grid world, where the 15 dimensions are the following:

-[size 1, size 2, size 3, size 4, yellow, green, red, blue, circle, square, agent, east, south, west, north]
+[size 1, size 2, size 3, size 4, circle, square, red, green, yellow, blue, agent, east, south, west, north]

-In the first vector you can see the representation of the yellow circle of size 4 in the top-left corner (row and grid 0) of the world.
-Namely the following vector: `[0, 0, 0, 1, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0]`.
+In the first vector you can see the representation of the green square of size 4 in row 1 and column 1 (starting from 0) of the world.
+Namely the following vector: `[0, 0, 0, 1, 0, 1, 0, 1, 0, 0, 0, 0, 0, 0, 0]`.